 6. They can see what $160,000 looks like

-The kids can watch $160,000 worth of boiling, liquid gold being turned into a gold ingot by the blacksmith at the Gold Smelting Works.
+The kids can watch $160,000 worth of boiling, liquid gold being turned into a gold ingot by the blacksmith at Sovereign HIll’s Gold Smelting Works.
 Forget trying to pilfer the riches as said ingot weighs an absolute ton, and will be quickly locked away in a bullet proof case.

-With its emphasis on working machinery, kids who like to see how things work can watch steam-driven devices in action and chat with skillful tradesmen as they build and create wheels, metal spinning or observe quartz mine surface operations.
+With Sovereign HIll’s emphasis on working machinery, kids who like to see how things work can watch steam-driven devices in action and chat with skillful tradesmen as they build and create wheels, metal spinning or observe quartz mine surface operations.

 There is more basic horse and man power driven machinery around the diggings, where the kids can get hands on and use a little muscle of their own.